OSM/VISTA AmeriCorps

 Range and Average of Financial Assistance

-Range and Average of Financial Assistance for OSMRE's Youth Program is $80,000 - $625K OSMRE/VISTA Program: Est. Average of $200,000 OSMRE Semester Internship Program: Est. Average of $90,350.76 OSMRE/AmeriCorps Program: Est. Average of $491,250
+Range and Average of Financial Assistance for OSMRE's Youth Program is $80,000 - $700K OSMRE/VISTA Program: Est. Average of $250,000 OSMRE Semester Internship Program: Est. Average of $90,350.76 OSMRE/AmeriCorps Program: Est. Average of $491,250 The FY 2024 obligation estimate is subject to the availability of appropriations.

 Regulations, Guidelines and Literature

 Surface Mining Control and Reclamation Act of 1977 (Public Law 95-87) as amended; 91 Stat.
 445-532; Public Lands Corps Healthy Forests Restoration Act of 2005, Public Law 109-154 as amended in the National Park Service Centennial Act, Public Law 114-289; Direct Hire Authority for Resource Assistant Internship Programs outlined by the Consolidated Appropriations Act of 2012, Public Law 112-74, H.R.
 2055 Division E Title I Section 121, and 16 U.S.C.
-1725(a)
+1725(a).

 Examples of Funded Projects